weichow23/weichow23.github.io/_pages/about.md

 ## About ME

-- I'm an undergraduate student in Zhejiang University, major in Computer Science
+- I'm an undergraduate student in Zhejiang University, major in Computer Science and minor in ACEE

 ## Skill & Interest